Five: Indicating the Behavior of Bodhisattvas

 (16) In order to benefit (all) wandering beings, (bodhisattvas) remain for as long as the universe.
 If those who would remain apart (from having respect for them) bring ruination (upon themselves), what’ll be for those who hate them from the bottom of their hearts?

 (17) Those (bodhisattvas) who have even the five extrasensory abilities for (helping) all beings (will assume even) inferior forms, like those of lowly (animals, in order to help others.
 Such are) their extremely difficult actions (to benefit others).

 (18) The Thusly Gone (Buddhas) have said that the (amount of) positive force built up (by these bodhisattvas) over extremely long periods of time through (such) methods (to benefit others) at all times is not even an object an omniscient mind knows.

-(19) (Freedom from) death, the Dharma teachings and (opportunities for) other lives – (all these) are indicated by the (single) word “giving”.
+(19) (Oncoming) death, the Dharma teachings and (causes for) further lives (helpful for others) – (all these) are indicated by the (single) word “giving.”
 Therefore, every time bodhisattvas hear the word “giving” (it gives them great joy).

 (20) To give in order to receive (something back, however), thinking great (enjoyment) will come about in this (lifetime) as the result from generous giving, is just like selling and so forth, and is despised (by the hallowed ones).